evmos/evmos/docs/developers/guides/automated_coin_conversion.md

 With the new automated coin conversion feature, you can send ERC-20 via IBC right away.
 The conversion step is done automatically under the hood.
 To do this operation you only need to specify the corresponding denomination on the `MsgTransfer` struct.
-For example, if we want to send an ERC-20 token called `TestCoin` via IBC, use `Token.Denom = "TestCoin"`.
+For example, if we want to send an ERC-20 token called `TestCoin` via IBC, use `Token.Denom = "erc20/<test-coin-contract-address>"`.
+Keep in mind that to perform this operation, you need to [register the token pair](https://docs.evmos.org/developers/guides/erc20_registration.html) previously.

 ### Can I send WEVMOS to other chains?